 The UM6 ultra-miniature orientation sensor from CH Robotics uses rate gyros, accelerometers, magnetic sensors, and an onboard 32-bit ARM Cortex processor to compute sensor orientation 500 times per second.

-Clearance: This module is being replaced by the UM6 r2 and will be discontinued when the remaining stock is sold.
+Discontinuation Notice: This module has been replaced by the UM6 r2.
 The new version is functionally identical to the original UM6 and can be used as a drop-in replacement (the new revision has minor changes to the internal hardware that have no effect on performance).

 The UM6 ultra-miniature orientation sensor—also known as an Attitude and Heading Reference System, or AHRS—from CH Robotics is much more than an IMU.
 It uses rate gyros, accelerometers, magnetic sensors, and an onboard 32-bit ARM Cortex processor to estimate the absolute sensor orientation 500 times per second.
 Sensor orientation is reported using either quaternions or Euler angles over a TTL serial interface at user-customizable rates.
 A USB-to-serial adapter can be used to connect the IMU to a computer running the free CH Robotics Serial Interface PC application, which allows for easy data visualization, board calibration, and UM6 settings configuration.